Convergence Guarantees for Gradient-Based Training of Neural PDE Solvers: From Linear to Nonlinear PDEs: Mathematical Setup and General Supporting Results

 \subsection{General convergence results}

-This subsection establishes two convergence resultss for neural PDE solvers.
-While the NTK framework provides global convergence guarantees for most linear PDEs, its failure in nonlinear settings motivates our alternative approach through \L{}ojasiewicz analysis, which unlocks critical point convergence beyond the linear case.
+This subsection presents two convergence results for neural PDE solvers.
+While the NTK framework guarantees global convergence for solving most linear PDEs, it can not extend to nonlinear cases.
+This limitation motivates our alternative approach based on \L{}ojasiewicz analysis, which establishes critical point convergence beyond the linear setting.